-4.3 Size of Dwellings
+4.2 Size of Dwellings

-- 4.3.1 New agricultural and rural worker's dwellings should be size limited to a maximum floor area of 150m2 as required by Policy HS3, which would include garages and outbuildings where they are integral to the main building. - 4.3.2 The purpose of the size restriction is to ensure that any approved dwelling is of a size which ensures that the value of the property remains generally attainable for rural workers in perpetuity, and also to preserve the rural character and setting of the locality.
-Where such a dwelling is approved a condition will be imposed removing permitted development rights both for extensions and the erection of freestanding buildings. - 4.3.3 Proposals for larger dwellings will generally not be supported by the Council in the absence of sufficiently robust and overriding justification. - 4.3.4 If it can be demonstrated that a dwelling over 150m2 is required to support the farm enterprise then this may be supported where the applicant can demonstrate that the proposed house is in proportion with the function of the business.
+- 4.2.1 New agricultural and rural worker's dwellings should be size limited to a maximum floor area of 150m2 as required by Policy HS3, which would include garages where they are integral to the main building. - 4.2.2 The purpose of the size restriction is to ensure that any approved dwelling is of a size which ensures that the value of the property remains generally attainable for rural workers in perpetuity.
+Where such a dwelling is approved a condition will be imposed removing permitted development rights both for extensions and the erection of freestanding buildings.
+An enlargement will require the expressed permission of the Council to ensure that such dwellings remain within financial reach of rural workers. - 4.2.3 Proposals for larger dwellings will generally not be supported by the Council in the absence of sufficiently robust and overriding justification. - 4.2.4 The size restriction still enables the construction of a generous four bedroomed detached property.
+A brief assessment of the house types provided by housebuilders in the local area showed that typically four bedroom homes range between 120 and 135m2 in size, which is below the proposed limit. - 4.2.5 If it can be demonstrated that a dwelling over 150m2 is required to support the farm enterprise then this may be supported where the applicant can demonstrate that the proposed house is in proportion with the function of the business.
 The appropriateness of a dwelling over 150m2 will be considered on a case by case basis.

-4.4 Location of Dwellings
+4.3 Location of Dwellings

-- 4.4.1 Proposals for rural workers dwellings should be close to and well-related to the business to which they are associated, to ensure that the residents are readily able to respond to the need that is being justified, eg animal welfare, and that the proposal does not result in a development sprawl which would erode the quality and character of the rural area within which it is located. - 4.4.2 The Council will not support proposals for rural workers dwellings which are remote and isolated from the business itself and which detract from the character of the local landscape, in the absence of an overriding justification.
+- 4.3.1 Proposals for rural workers dwellings should be located within the curtilage of the business or agricultural holding and well-related to associated buildings, to ensure that the residents are readily able to respond to the need that is being justified, eg animal welfare, and that the proposal does not result in a development sprawl which would erode the quality and character of the rural area within which it is located. - 4.3.2 The Council will not support proposals for rural workers dwellings which are remote and isolated from the business itself and which detract from the character of the local landscape, in the absence of an overriding justification.

 The Council will seek to preserve the rural landscape character and reduce the visual prominence of a development and will look to ensure that any development is contained by existing features, appropriate landscaping and screening together with an overall high quality design as required by Policy DEV5.

-5 Housing Type and Mix
+5 Policy HS4 - Housing Type and Mix